The Long Good Friday

 The Long Good Friday is a 1980 British gangster film directed by John Mackenzie from a screenplay by Barrie Keeffe.
 Starring Bob Hoskins and Helen Mirren, the film, set in London, weaves together events and concerns of the late 1970s, including mid-level political and police corruption and IRA fund-raising.
 The supporting cast features Eddie Constantine, Dave King, Bryan Marshall, Derek Thompson, P. H. Moriarty, Paul Freeman and Pierce Brosnan in his film debut.

 The film was completed in 1979, but because of delays, it did not have a general release until early 1981.
-It received positive reviews from critics, and Hoskins was nominated for the BAFTA Award for Best Actor in a Leading Role and won an Evening Standard Film Award for his performance as gangster Harold Shand.
-It was number 21 on the British Film Institute's Top 100 British films list and provided Hoskins with his breakthrough film role.
-In 2016, British film magazine Empire ranked The Long Good Friday 19th on its list of the 100 best British films.
+It received overwhelmingly positive reviews from critics, and gave Hoskins his breakthrough – he was nominated for the BAFTA Award for Best Actor in a Leading Role and won an Evening Standard Film Award for his performance as gangster Harold Shand.

+The Long Good Friday is recognised as an all-time cinema classic.
+It placed number 21 on the British Film Institute's Top 100 British films list, and Empire ranked it 19th on their list of the 100 best British films.

 Plot

-A man delivers a large sum of cash to an unknown recipient in Belfast and in the process takes some of it for himself.
-As the recipients count the money in a country farmhouse, uniformed gunmen attack them.
-Soon afterwards Phil, the driver for the delivery, is kidnapped and killed.
-Later, the delivery man, Colin, is murdered at a London swimming pool.

-Harold Shand, a London gangster, aspires to become a legitimate businessman and is trying to form a partnership with Charlie, an American mafioso, with a plan to redevelop London Docklands in association with local construction boss Councillor Harris.
-Shand's world is suddenly destabilised by a series of bomb attacks on his property and murders of his associates, including his old friend Colin.
-Shand and his henchmen try to uncover the attackers' identities by threatening corrupt police officers, informers and other criminals, whilst simultaneously trying not to worry their American visitors, who they fear will abandon Shand if they think he is not in full control.
-Shand's girlfriend, Victoria, tells the Americans Shand is under attack by an unknown enemy but assures them he will quickly resolve the matter.
-She starts to suspect that Shand's right-hand man, Jeff, knows who is behind the attacks.

-After some investigation, Shand confronts Jeff, who confesses that under pressure from Harris, he sent Colin and Phil to Belfast to deliver money to the Provisional Irish Republican Army (IRA) on Harris's behalf.
-He explains that three of the IRA's top men were killed on the same night the money was delivered.
-Shand realises the IRA have concluded that he sold them out to the security forces and pocketed the missing cash, and are targeting his organisation in revenge.
-Vowing to destroy the IRA in London, he accidentally kills Jeff in a rage.